Asanaly/3D-viewer/README.md

-Here's a funky readme file for your project:

----

-# 🎉 3D ASCII Graphics - The Ultimate Time Waster 🎉
+# 3D ASCII Graphics - The Super-Mega-Puper-Extra-Ultimate Time Waster

 ### Welcome, brave soul!
 This project?
 Yeah, it’s a **BIG waste of time**.
 I mean, if you're looking to procrastinate in style, you’ve come to the right place!
 But let’s get one thing straight: I *respect* Newton, the man, the legend.
 This would’ve been calculus 3 if he'd had ASCII art back then.